econoalchemist/COLDCARD-MiddleGround/README.md

   <img width="804" height="605" src="Assets/ZeroRolls.jpg">
 </p>

 Now you will be presented with a new list of 24-words.
-Write these words down on your notecard.
+Write these words down in order on your notecard.
 Then double check your work.

 <p align="center">
   <img width="454" height="341" src="Assets/SaveWords1.jpg">